ADOP: Approximate Differentiable One-Pixel Point Rendering

 from which we can approximate the gradient for $u$ (equally for $v$) at the desired location with

-To compute each induced change of Eq. \eqref{eq:induce}, multiple cases have to be considered.
-As shown in Figure \ref{fig:difference}, the neighboring elements of $p$ can either be background pixels or other rasterized points.
-If the neighbor is a point, again three difference cases have to be considered.
+To compute each induced change of \eqref{eq:induce}, multiple cases have to be considered.
+As shown in Fig.~\ref{fig:difference}, neighboring elements of $p$ can either show a color from the environment map (background) or from other rasterized points.
+In the first case, the point simply overwrites the background, otherwise, three different cases have to be considered.
 Firstly, the virtually shifted point can be completely behind the neighbor in which case no intensity change would be induced.
 Secondly, the shifted point can be in front of the neighbor replacing the old color with the point's texture.
 Lastly, the neighbor point can have a similar depth value according to the fuzzy depth test \eqref{eq:depthtest}, which causes us to have to compute the change of the blend function \eqref{eq:blend} if $p$ is added to the neighboring $\Lambda$.
 In summary, the four cases to compute local spatial gradients are $(\text{with}\ (i,j) = (u \pm 1, v \pm 1))$: